 Book order options at the bottom

-The book argues that in today's highly sped up technological development, keeping with our old approach towards technology creation and use will inevitably reduce diversity, undermine choice and freedom, and displace values and beliefs from human life.
+The book <Voluntary Enslavement> argues that in our current times of highly sped up technological development, keeping with our old approach towards technology creation and use will inevitably reduce diversity, undermine choice and freedom, and displace values and beliefs from human life.

 Basic features of an improved technology culture – i.e., one that sustains a diverse and free human experience – are discussed as well, as are some of the ways we can contribute to such a transition.